omegataupodcast/episode-prep/open/english/crispr.md

      snippets of DNA from viruses that have attacked the bacterium"
   - What was the breakthrough?
   - Why is it important?
+  - Why do some people talk about CRISPR/CAS-9 and others CRISPR?
+Is there a difference?

 Definitions of some terms